top of page

 Gross.

 Thankfully, it seems like many people understand that pyramid schemes don't work for the majority of people.
 There are many, many cases of people at the bottom who invest what little money they have because they believe the "get rich quick" promise MLMs convey.
 Add in the mantra of "work from home" and "work as much as you want" and you can see why those who feel desperate are tempted to jump in.
 The Federal Trade Commission published a paper that indicates that 99% of people in an MLM lose money.
 And that 1% are generally the people at the very top of the pyramid.
-In order to inch your way to the top, you have to recruit people in below you, so you can get a cut of their investment.
-So you can see why those people in the lower rungs are so incentivized to use the fear we are currently experiencing to their advantage.
+In order to inch your way to the top, you have to recruit people below you, so you can get a cut of their investment.
+So you can see why those people in the lower rungs are so incentivized to use fear to their advantage.

 Blog - Vulture culture: How MLMers are taking advantage of coronavirus by Christine Day

-16 views0 comments
+19 views0 comments

 Comments